programmers100/classroom/Readme.md

-# this is clone of amazon webpage.
+# This is clone of amazon webpage.
 only for study purpose